 Patricia K. Cushwa | Charles T. Massarone

 Commissioner Cushwa co-founded Washington County’s Spouse Abuse Agency, CASA (Citizens’ Assisting and Sheltering the Abused).
-Governor Martin O’Malley (D-MD.) appointed her to the Hagerstown Community College Board of Trustees and as Chair of the Washington County Judicial Nominating Commission for Trial Court Judges.
-A member of the Association of Paroling Authorities International, she received the President’s Award in 2002 for “significant contributions as a trainer for the National Communications Association.”
+Governor Martin O’Malley (D-MD.) appointed her as Chair of the Washington County Judicial Nominating Commission for Trial Court Judges and she served as Chair for eight years on that Commission.
+A twenty-three year member of the Association of Paroling Authorities International, Commissioner Cushwa received the President’s Award in 2002 for “significant contributions as a trainer for the National Institute of Corrections.”
+Her parole initiatives include development of a risk assessment instrument for the Maryland Parole Commission and evidence-based programs for Washington D.C. and federal parole violators.

-Patricia Cushwa resides in Williamsport, Washington County, Maryland.
+Patricia Cushwa earned a B.A. and an M.A. at Hood College in Frederick, Maryland and resides in Williamsport, Washington County, Maryland.

 Commissioner Charles T. Massarone